Sermon: Faith and the Christian Fight (Part One)

 In this case we see "faith" in a general legal context, and it indicates a level of personal confidence or trust in what Christ did; that is, a means of justification, and therefore access to God.
 So faith is seen as confidence in a specific work or accomplishment of Jesus Christ that enables us to have a relationship with God.

-Now, we are going to Romans 10:17 and there see a very important piece of knowledge regarding faith.
+Now, we are going to another verse in Romans and there see a very important piece of knowledge regarding faith.
 This is a very well-known scripture.

 Romans 10:17 So then faith comes by hearing, and hearing by the word of God.